Lottery opens September 1st, 2023 - This is a lottery format and will be selecting entrants Oct 1st. ###

-We'll be hosting a Last Skier Standing event the weekend of February 15th & 16th at Black Mountain in Jackson, NH.
+We'll be hosting the fifth edition of the Last Skier Standing, presented by Norrona, event the weekend of February 9th, 2024 at Black Mountain of Maine in Rumford.

-We'll provide hot food and beverages throughout the event at the Black Mountain Base Lodge.
-We'll have boot driers available and use of the base lodge.
+Amenities: We'll provide hot food and beverages throughout the event at our tent setup in the nordic zone of the base area.

 We've learned a lot over the past editions of LSS.
 This event is for everyone - set a PR for vertical, see if you can make it 6, 12, or 24 hours.
 Meet a ton of great people all working towards getting the most out of this experience.
-You’ll all be rewarded with stacked vert, a few generous prizes, lots of food and beverages, plus the bragging rights of participating in the inaugural event.
+You’ll all be rewarded with stacked vert, generous prizes from sponsors, lots of food and beverages, plus the chance to hang out with a bunch of other "like-minded" people.
 Here’s a comprehensive list of what to expect, a few suggestions, and some tips to make sure you have the best event possible.
-Please send questions our way and we’ll update this FAQ page as necessary - Listen to the event preview podcast if you haven’t already.
-Thank you and see you all Saturday!
+Please send questions our way and we’ll update this FAQ page as necessary.
+Thank you and see you all Friday!

 -Andrew and Monte

-- Check-in: is from 8 to 9:30am - registration will be located in the tent above the horse corral.
-You’ll get your bib and whatever swag we can round up.
+Check-in is from 8 to 9:30am - registration will be located in the .
+You’ll get your bib and swag bag.
 We’ll be doing a group photo at 9:55 with a pre-event briefing.

-- Sufferfest Tent: We have a 40’ by 20’ event tent where we’ll have tables, propane heaters, chairs, blankets, food and beverage, electricity, lights, and more.
+We will have a large event tent where we’ll have tables, propane heaters, chairs, blankets, food and beverage, electricity, lights, and more.
 There will be additional venue space to set up a personal crew station.

-- Mandatory Gear: We will be issuing bibs that must be visible and worn on the left leg and reflective armbands for those who make it into the first night (and second night!).
-Headlamps are required for nighttime laps.
-Helmets are required for EVERYONE.
+We will be issuing bibs with a bib belt that must be visible and worn at all times, along with a reflective armband for those who make it into the first night (and second night!).
+Headlamps are required for nighttime laps. ski-rated helmets are required for EVERYONE, no exceptions.

 - Personal Food and drink items that you know work for you.